RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/MurderedByWords/comments/1nqi5vb/its_like_a_car_driver_asking_the_passenger_to/ng7ipo7/

-The scariest thing to me is if people assocaite the removal of Donald Trump with the sustained focus onthe magical Epstein List ... when the next self-harm leader comes along that doesn't have a child sex act, they still won't know how to remove a President because hate makes for bad leaders.
+The scariest thing to me is if people associate the removal of Donald Trump with the sustained focus on the magical Epstein List ... when the next self-harm leader comes along that doesn't have a child sex act, they still won't know how to remove a President because hate makes for bad leaders.
 Karoline Leavitt is only 27 years old and not on the Epstein List, but she should be removed because she manipulates / uses deception leadership / and uses out-group hate as the foundation for motivation.
-But peoopleon Reddit act as if the only imporatnt focus on Donald  Trump is the magical Epstein List.
-Not removing Trump because he is raising our children to admire liars and falsehoods, to trust liars like Putin, and hate harder as a USA motivationt technique.
-OPERA_A I can't stnad the hate attitudes, the faith in hate, and the worship of hate every day all day that Karoline Leavitt and Donald Trump encourage and promote.
-That is the problem I wam tryning to address with my GitHub commentary.
+But people on Reddit act as if the only important focus on Donald  Trump is the magical Epstein List.
+Not removing Trump because he is raising our children to admire liars and falsehoods, to trust liars like Putin, and hate harder as a USA motivation technique.
+OPERA_A I can't stand the hate attitudes, the faith in hate, and the worship of hate every day all day that Karoline Leavitt and Donald Trump encourage and promote.
+That is the problem I am trying to address with my GitHub commentary.
 Hate sucks, the USA ocean of hate fail is a terrible place to live, we need reformation.
 Hate can't be the Face of the American Dream! https://www.youtube.com/watch?v=Iww5eeEjxiI

 https://old.reddit.com/r/MurderedByWords/comments/1nqi5vb/its_like_a_car_driver_asking_the_passenger_to/ng74l01/